Myriam Birger: Biography

-Turning eighteen, Birger was invited by the American pianist Byron Janis to go and work with him and thus she spent a year in the USA.
+After turning eighteen, Birger was invited by the American pianist Byron Janis to go and work with him.
+Doing this, she ended up spending a year in the United States.

-Back in France, an atypical event introduced her to the French public at large:
+Back in France, an event introduced her to the public:

-The photo magazine Paris Match relayed the victory of "a young and beautiful pianist, Myriam Birger" in a popular radio quiz: Myriam had won a pretty sum answering a question about Beethoven, one of her favorite composers!
+The photo magazine Paris Match relayed the victory of "a young and beautiful pianist, Myriam Birger" in a popular radio quiz: Myriam had won a pretty sum answering a question about Beethoven.

 Following a radio show, she was invited to Luxembourg where she performed a full concert featuring an orchestra which was broadcast by RTL, the radio station.

-Those years were also the times of meeting and sharing with other musicians such as François-René Duchâble who subsequently introduced her to Arthur Rubinstein.

-Other invitations included a Mediterranean sea musical cruise with the greatest names in music, where she befriended the magnificent cellist Mstislav Rostropovich whose charismatic personality affected her deeply.

-Rostropovich then introduced her to the famous French trumpet player Maurice André.
+During those years, she met François-René Duchâble who subsequently introduced her to Arthur Rubinstein.
+Birger also met Mstislav Rostropovich who then introduced her to the trumpet player Maurice André.

-The latter invited Myriam to participate in Jacques Chancel's notorious TV show Le Grand Echiquier where she met the tenor Ruggero Raimondi, the trumpet player Dizzie Gillespie and the singer-song writer Yves Duteil as well as other prestigious artists.
+André invited Myriam to participate in Jacques Chancel's TV show Le Grand Echiquier where she met the Ruggero Raimondi, the trumpet player Dizzie Gillespie and the singer-song writer Yves Duteil as well as other prestigious artists.
+With her fellow musicians Bruno Rigutto and Lucien Akoka, she has taken part in the creation of the Maisons-Alfort Music Conservatory, a music school in the Val-de-Marne next to Paris, which is now a certified State school.

-Then concerts and tours took her all over the world and Myriam was unanimously acclaimed and celebrated for her powerful interpretations, her special “touch” and her intense presence on stage.

-Teaching also became part of her development as she is keen on transmitting her knowledge to the new generations.

-With her musician friends Bruno Rigutto and Lucien Akoka she has taken part in the creation of the Maisons-Alfort Music Conservatory, a music school in the Val-de-Marne next to Paris, which is now a certified State school.

-At the end of the eighties and after many years dedicated exclusively to her art, little by little she went away from the stage to question and explore her life in depth.

-She started a family and became the mother of a little girl, Ornella.
+At the end of the 80s, Birger went away from the stage to explore her life.
+She started a family and became a mother, naming her daughter Ornella.

-She has since appeared on rare occasions, such as a recital at the salle Pleyel Concert Hall, sponsored by Bernard Arnault for LVMH, or a concert organized by the Paris Town Hall (mairie de Paris), broadcast and projected on a giant screen.
+She has since appeared on stage for rare occasions, such as a recital at the Salle Pleyel Concert Hall, sponsored by Bernard Arnault for LVMH, and a concert organized by the Paris Town Hall (mairie de Paris).

-Thus Myriam Birger has matured beautifully and become an ever committed, international and responsible artist.

-To this day, Myriam's wide repertoire includes numerous composers and allows her to interpret different styles and adapt to all musical forms.

-In this spirit she has recently taken part in "A Dialogue of Civilizations through Music", an event organized by the Qatar Embassy and the Arab World Institute (IMA).
+Birger has recently taken part in "A Dialogue of Civilizations through Music", an event organized by the Qatar Embassy and the Arab World Institute (IMA).

-She has created an online music theory course.
+She created an online music theory course.